Midge Ure: Visage (1978–1979)

-Thin Lizzy
+In 1982 the second album "The Anvil" went silver in the UK and reached number 6 in the album chart, although the album spawned two further hit singles ("The Damned Don't Cry" and "Night Train"), tensions within the band members were beginning to threaten its musical future.
+Ure left Visage shortly after the second album was released, citing creative differences with frontman Steve Strange.

 Ure already knew Thin Lizzy singer Phil Lynott, and in early 1979 Ure received co-writing credit for "Get Out of Here" on Thin Lizzy's ninth studio album Black Rose (1979).
 In July 1979 Ure stepped in to help Thin Lizzy complete a US tour following guitarist Gary Moore's abrupt departure.
 Ure also contributed guitar parts to "Things Ain't Working Out" and "Dublin" for the Thin Lizzy remix compilation album The Continuing Saga of the Ageing Orphans (1979).
 Thin Lizzy then toured America and Japan.
 In 1980, during the second part of this tour, Ure switched to keyboards, and was replaced by Dave Flett and then Snowy White as guitarist.
 At the end of the tour Ure left Thin Lizzy and returned to his primary interest at that time, Ultravox.
-Ure continued to collaborate with Lynott, co-writing Lynott's biggest solo hit, "Yellow Pearl".
+Ure continued to collaborate with Lynott, co-writing Lynott's biggest solo hit, "Yellow Pearl", and produced the track "Together" on The Philip Lynott Album.